andreblanke/mod-archetype/README.md

 Projects generated from this archetype make use of the fact that Mojang released official obfuscation mappings which allows us to write mod loader-agnostic code that targets both Fabric and Forge in the `common` module.

+> Note: There are currently still some issues with the generated project which should be resolved in the future.
+>       The common module is currently not fully integrated into the build and the run configurations still need
+>       manual tweaking.

 ## Remarks

 The repository previously contained an actual template instead of a Maven archetype capable of generating such a